rexdotsh/heurist-agent-framework/core/README.md

 ### LLMProvider

 Handles interactions with LLM services.
+Easily integrates with tools and tool managers for painless tool use.

 ```python
 from heurist_core.components import LLMProvider